gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ## Effect on ABI stability

-The main effect on ABI stability comes down to whether or not we decide to break ABI for large N and if we do so in what way could we mitigate that change.
+The main effect on ABI stability comes down to whether or not we decide to break ABI for large N and if we do decide to do so in what way do we mitigate that change.

-So my thoughts here is that we really have two possibilities here, remembering that we know if a tuple type was originally a homogenous tuple:

 We could just decide to pick some N that is relatively large and just say that we are going to break ABI there.
 The assumption behind the decision